DIGA: Digital Arts (Undergraduate)

 DIGA 4015 History & Theory of New Media (4 Credits)

 What does history teach us about new media?
-How does artistic theory expand our thinking about the evolution of digital environments?
-Exploring new media through the lens both history and theory creates a deeper understanding about emerging technologies in our connected world.
-You will be transported through key moments in history to discuss the evolution of digital media and virtual environments.
+How does artistic theory expand our thinking about the evolution of digital technologies and related virtual environments?
+Exploring new media through the lens of both history and theory creates a deeper understanding of our connected world.
+Students will investigate the development of digital media during key moments in history.
 Emphasis is given to theories that involve the social, cultural, and aesthetic dimensions of new media.
-We will discuss readings by established and emerging scholars and conduct academic research to further illuminate digital media topics.
-Course activities include collaborative discussions, writings, case studies, and a final research project about new media.
-Prerequisites: An advanced level course in digital arts, digital media, media studies, or the equivalent.
+We will discuss readings by established and emerging scholars and conduct academic research to further illuminate course topics.
+Learning activities include collaborative discussions, writings, case studies, and a final research project about new media.
+Prior to taking this course, students should take an advanced level course in digital arts, digital media, media studies, or the equivalent.
 This course was previously CUL-223544 History and Theory of New Media.
-Prerequisites: An advanced level course in digital arts, digital media, media studies, or the equivalent. .

 Attributes: Liberal